Color clusters in images in Library of Congress collections#

 Those are six hexadecimal colors, representing the clusters formed by the colors of each pixel.
 Because of the way the k-means clustering works, you may get slightly different colors each time you run the analysis.

-Now let’s get the colors for all of the image thumbnails.
+Now let’s get the colors for the JPEGs.

 all_images = list(map(colorz, image_list))